ShangdeHan/Robbie_Platform/ProjectDocument.md

 To have the best performance, player’s movement will display differently according to the situation.
 Some physics elements will change to make these movements look more similar to real-world movements, such as velocity.
 When the character is crouching, the speed of walking will [decrease]( https://github.com/ShangdeHan/ECS189_FinalProject/blob/0c1dc38227404291f04ace6146d4f7b8cbb8a671/RobbiePlatform/Assets/Scripts/PlayerMovement.cs#L122).

-## Animation and Visuals
+## Animation and Visuals(Yiming Peng)

-**List your assets including their sources and licenses.**
+I found the assets from the unity open source and steam open source.

+I added some particle effects in the game to make it more fun and I have inserted a picture to show the mission is accomplished.
+When the Robbie character dies, there will appear a red circle and it keeps shrinking down until it finally disappears, then the character will revive.
+After the character passes each level the next level will automatically appear for the users to play in the next level until they approach the final stage which means the users have passed all the game levels.
+They will eventually see a mission success picture to celebrate the users having completed all the game levels.
 **Describe how your work intersects with game feel, graphic design, and world-building.
-Include your visual style guide if one exists.**

 ## Input
 Just like most of the games, A means moving left, D means moving right, Space means a single jump, Cril means crounch, Crtl plus Space means double jump, and also